European stocks extend gains on commodity, banking boost

 A Biden win is widely considered supportive for European equities on expectations of a bigger stimulus package and better trade ties with the United States.

+However, Stocker does not expect the gains to last long as coronavirus cases increase at an alarming rate in Europe, pushing major economies like Germany, France and the United Kingdom to reimpose tighter restrictions and causing economists to cut fourth-quarter economic growth expectations.

+The STOXX 600 saw its worst weekly performance since mid-June on Friday, but upbeat factory data from major world economies helped markets stabilise on Monday.

-French bank BNP Paribas BNPP.PA jumped 4.6% as a surge in currency and commodity trading helped it beat quarterly profit expectations.
+Among individual stocks, French bank BNP Paribas BNPP.PA gained 5.5% as a surge in currency and commodity trading helped it beat quarterly profit expectations.

+Fashion house Hugo Boss BOSSn.DE jumped 6.7% after it reported a return to profitability in the third quarter and said it was focused on driving a recovery of its business online and in China.

 ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787;))